iwf-web/symfony-vagrant-docker-example/README.md

 # Setup

-Ensure to have to vagrant-vbguest plugin installed:
+Ensure to have the vagrant-vbguest plugin installed:
 ```
 vagrant plugin install vagrant-vbguest
 ```